There are different ways to feed lambs, many ways. One method is not better

 than another.
 There are pros and cons associated with

-each feeding program.
+each feeding program and production system.
 The appropriate feeding program is usually

 affected by geographic location, type of production system,